-Anglican services began in Gladesville in the 1867 Protestant Hall erected by the Royal Orange Lodge which was shared by several denominations.
-This hall was purchased by Christ Church in 1935, demolished during road widening, and its function replaced by Jordan Hall (Item 4).
-In 1988 a new hall, now used as a pre-school, was built on the footprint.
+Anglican services began in Gladesville in the 1867 Protestant Hall, erected by the Royal Orange Lodge but shared by several denominations.
+This hall was purchased by Christ Church in 1935, demolished during road widening and its function replaced by Jordan Hall (Item 4).
+In 1988 a new hall, now used as a pre-school, was built on the original footprint.

-In 1877 land for Christ Church was purchased from Mrs Coulter, Peter Hall was engaged as the stonemason and Mr Albury as the carpenter at a cost of £1,742.
-The picture leadlight east window is by Lyon and Cottier and was installed in 1885, other leadlight windows were designed by Falconer & Ashwin, a Sydney firm who are strongly represented in NSW churches.
-The first service was held on November 17, 1878 by the Dean of Sydney, the Very Reverend William Macquarie Cowper.
-Archdeacon King was appointed rector and he was succeeded by Reverend William Lumsdaine in 1881 who resided in Ellora in Wharf Road (Item 14a).
+In 1877 land for Christ Church was purchased from Mrs Coulter.
+Peter Hall was engaged as the stonemason and Mr Albury as the carpenter at a cost of £1,742.
+The eastern leadlight window is by Lyon and Cottier and was installed in 1885, other leadlight windows were designed by Falconer & Ashwin, a Sydney firm who are strongly represented in NSW churches.
+The first service was held on 17 November 1878 by the Dean of Sydney, the Very Reverend William Macquarie Cowper.
+Archdeacon King was appointed rector and was succeeded by Reverend William Lumsdaine in 1881, Lumsdaine resided in Ellorg in Wharf Road (Item 14a).

-The original church building forms the chancel of the existing building and was extended in 1885/6 by J. Morrison of Burwood at a cost of £3,400.
+The original church building forms the chancel of the existing building and was extended in 1885/6 by J. Morrison of Burwood at a cost of $\pounds$ 3,400.
 Further extensions occurred in 1962.
 The three stages can be clearly seen inside the building by looking at the differing wood and decorations on the ceiling.
-In 1911 the rectory in Jordan Street was completed by Mr Pouley at a cost of £4,140.
+In 1911 the rectory in Jordan Street was completed by Mr Pouley at a cost of $\pounds$ 4,140.